nickjalbert/reading/PAPERS.md

 an image input), each of these entities have **attributes** and each of the attributes have a value.
 Then there are **schemas** which capture the relationship between entities, entity attributes, actions, and rewards over time.
-An example of a this is Entity 1's position attribute at timestep 5 may be predicated on Entity 1's position attribute at timestep 4 and taking the "UP" action.
+An example of this is Entity 1's position attribute at timestep 5 may be predicated on Entity 1's position attribute at timestep 4 and taking the "UP" action.

 They distinguish between **ungrounded schema** and **grounded schema**.
 An